When Gay Men (Mis)Marry Straight Women: Bonnie Kaye's Story

 Exactly.
-And I bought into that in the beginning because I didn’t know what I was up against with homosexuality.
+And I bought into that in the beginning because I didn’t know what I was up against.
 I really didn’t understand it back then.
 I really thought that people can choose to be straight or gay.
 Well, not all people.
 I did, even then, think that many gay people are who they are and that’s all there is to it.
 But others, like the man I was married to, he knew how to have sex with me, so I thought he had a choice.
 And I thought that if I would just try harder with him, then he would focus more on me and he would get those other thoughts out of his head.

 So you were starting to take on blame for his behavior.